Waterproofing Your Basement

 With the right industrial coating from ArmorThane, you can take matters into your own hands.

-Not All Walls Are Built The Same
+Are Built The Same

 The kind of walls you have in your basement will determine how and why it leaks.
 Let’s look at the different types of walls you may have in your basement.

 Poured concrete walls – These normally leak along the joint within the floor and the wall.
 High hydrostatic pressure outside the foundation can cause seepage into even the most solid concrete walls.
 It can also force rainwater into the basement along the crack between the floor and the walls.

 Concrete block walls – Like poured concrete walls, these will also leak along the floor/wall joint.
 The mortar joints within individual concrete blocks also possess the potential to leak.
 If there’s pressure on a concrete block foundation, it can weaken the mortar joints.
 This creates cracks that allow for water infiltration.

 Clay tile walls– Clay tiles are seldom found on historic houses, and the most common position for a leak is the floor/wall joint.
 The mortar joints between clay tiles are also a common place for seepage.

 Like concrete blocks, clay tiles also have hollow cores that can swell with water.
 This can form a reservoir of water that can seep into the basement over time.